Berry Oatmeal Crumble Bars

-- To prepare filling, stir together berries and lemon juice in a medium saucepan.
-Cook over medium heat until fruit is tender, about 15 minutes.
+- To make the jam, stir together the berries and lemon juice in a medium saucepan.
+Cook over medium heat until the fruit is tender, about 15 minutes.

 - In a small bowl, whisk together sugar and cornstarch.
 Stir into fruit mixture.
-Continue cooking until mixture comes to a boil.
-Boil for 1-2 minutes until thick.
+Continue cooking until the mixture comes to a boil.
+Boil for 1-2 minutes until thickened.
 Remove from heat.

-- In a large mixing bowl, combine flour, oats, brown sugar, butter, baking soda, salt, and vanilla extract.
-Cut ingredients together with pastry blender or two knives until mixture resembles coarse crumbs, or pulse for several seconds in a food processor.
-Set aside 1 1/2 cups of mixture in a medium bowl.
+- In a large mixing bowl, combine the flour, oats, brown sugar, butter, baking soda, salt, and vanilla extract.
+Cut the ingredients together with a pastry blender or two knives until the mixture resembles coarse crumbs, or pulse for several seconds in a food processor.
+Set aside 1 1/2 cups of the oat mixture in a medium bowl.

-- Pour remaining crumb mixture into the bottom of the dish, spread evenly, and pat down.
-Place filling in dollops over crust and carefully spread to cover entire surface.
+- Pour the remaining crumb mixture into the bottom of the prepared baking pan, spread evenly, and pat down firmly, ensuring the filling completely covers the bottom of the pan.
+Place the jam filling in dollops over the crust and carefully spread to cover the entire surface.

-- Squeeze reserved crumb mixture into large clumps with fingers and sprinkle evenly over the top of the fruit filling.
+- Squeeze the reserved crumb mixture into large clumps with your fingers and sprinkle evenly over the top of the fruit filling.

 - Bake until golden brown, about 30 to 35 minutes.
 Cool completely before slicing.